How to Marinate Chicken in Buttermilk: Step-by-Step Guide for Juicy Results

 • Plastic Marinating Trays: Leak-proof and stackable for fridge organization.

-• Meat Mallet & Brining Injector: Optional tools for deeper flavor penetration, especially for thicker cuts.
+• Meat Mallet & Brining Injector: Optional for deeper flavor penetration in thick cuts.

 Set of marinating tools including ziplock bags, vacuum sealer, and mason jars